 Your personal injury case might take longer than expected.
 Even if you hired a personal injury attorney and followed all the necessary steps, obstacles could delay the entire process.

-The most common factors that increase the duration of a personal injury case include:
+The most common factors that increase the duration of personal injury cases include:

 - Legal issues – Encountering a legal issue can bring anyone’s case to a screeching halt.
 A legal issue could be a question of liability.
 If the insurance company doesn’t agree that our evidence proves their policyholder is liable and denies the claim, we might need to file suit, which will make the process longer.